YONGWON-S/codecademy/README.md

 Nov.27 2018
 -----------
 #### Learned git display including Grid and git basic design such as color and typography.
-Hopefully will be ready for building basic website tomorrow.
+Hopefully will be ready for building basic website after tomorrow.

 Nov.25 2018